 Elephant #1: relieving scalp tension improves AGA outcomes

-There’s evidence that relieving scalp tension – either through mechanical offloading or Botox injections into “tight” scalp muscles – improves hair counts in AGA sufferers… and on-par with the effectiveness with finasteride.
+There’s evidence that relieving scalp tension – either through mechanical offloading or Botox injections into “tight” scalp muscles – improves hair counts in AGA sufferers… and on-par with the effectiveness of finasteride.
 We discussed these findings in our original scalp tension article.

 So if scalp tension doesn’t contribute to AGA… for some reason, relieving scalp tension helps reverse it.
 Go figure.